Underused Housing Tax (UHT) For Residential Properties

 An excluded owner includes but is not limited to a Canadian Citizen or permanent resident of a residential property in Canada.
 You have no obligations or liabilities under the Underused Housing Tax Act.
 However, there is a list of excluded owners based on the name on the title of the property.
 Read the GOC’s Underused Housing Tax Act (UHT).

-Affected Owners (Non-residents) of Residential Property
+Non-Residents are Affected Owners of Residential Property

 An affected owner includes, but is not limited to a:

-- Non-resident of Canada
+• Non-resident of Canada

-- Canadian corporation whose shares are not listed on a Canadian stock exchange designated for Canadian income tax purposes
+• Canadian corporation whose shares are not listed on a Canadian stock exchange designated for Canadian income tax purposes

-- Canadian corporation without share capital.
+• Canadian corporation without share capital.

-If you are an affected owner (non-resident of Canada) you must file an UHT return for each residential property that you own in Canada on December 31.
+If you are an affected owner (non-resident of Canada) you must file a UHT return for each residential property that you own in Canada on December 31.
 You must also pay the UHT unless your ownership qualifies for an exemption, e.g. 28 days of personal use for the calendar year.
 Even if your ownership qualifies for an exemption, that is, 28 days of personal use you must still file an Underused Housing Tax return for the calendar year.

 Property rented out nightly..the Big Question.

-When a buyer defers the GST payment in order to purchase a property zoned for nightly rental, they are committing to the Canada Revenue Agency (CRA) that the property will be made available for nightly rentals.
-There is no ruling that says that if the GST is deferred that the owner is allowed to use the property for a percentage of the year, whenever they want.
+When a buyer defers the GST payment to purchase a property zoned for nightly rental, they are committing to the Canada Revenue Agency (CRA) that the property will be made available for nightly rentals.
+There is no ruling that says that if the GST is deferred the owner is allowed to use the property for a percentage of the year, whenever they want.
 The understanding is that the property always has to be available for rental.

 Now, if the owner of the property wants to use their rental property for a couple of weeks, that seems to be a non-issue with the CRA.
 However, usage of the property at will, is not what the CRA and owner agreed to when the GST was deferred.
 So, the current question is, how do you make a property available for nightly rentals and yet, mandate that it needs to be used for a minimum of 28 days in a year?